rev-net/memo/pitch.md

 # Revnets
 **Add value => grow revenue => become wealthy together.**

 > _This memo makes the case for revnets.
-It will quickly give context to the problem at hand, how revnets are positioned to play a role in shaping the future, and the specifics of how you are invited to participate._
+It will quickly give context about the problem at hand, how revnets are positioned to play a role in shaping the future, and the specifics of how you are invited to participate._

 ## Contents
 1. [TLDR](#tldr)